-Possession orders against tenants or squatters can be transferred to the High Court for enforcement and this decision is generally done to save the cost of spiraling unpaid rent, or preventing further damage done to the property with the current occupier(s) inside.
+Possession order against tenants or squatters can be transferred to the High Court for enforcement and this decision is generally done to save the cost of spiralling unpaid rent or preventing further damage done to the property with the current occupier(s) inside.

-Instead of waiting weeks for an eviction date from the local county court bailiff department, a possession order can be transferred to the High Court and transferred in less than 2 weeks.
+Instead of waiting weeks for an eviction date from the local county court bailiff department, enforcement of possession order can be transferred to the High Court and transferred in less than 2 weeks.

 HCEO’s can start enforcement within days of being instructed, rather than facing weeks of delay in the lower court.
 The upfront cost is higher, but this is recouped by the almost immediate repossession of the property, which can be re-marketed or re-developed so that it generates income again.